sushanth128/sushanth128/README.md

-- 👋 Hi, I’m @sushanth128.
-I'm 23 years old
+- Hi, I’m @sushanth128.
+I'm a 24 years old grad student
-- 📫 You can reach me on my email: sushanth.reddyg8@gmail.com
+- You can reach me on my email: sushanth.reddyg8@gmail.com
+- Gn

 <!---
 sushanth128/sushanth128 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.